How to Become an EV Charger Installer

 Approved Document S

 If you are already a qualified electrician with a current 18th Edition, the fastest route into EV charger installation is to complete the C&G 2921-34 course.
-At Total Skills, we run this course regularly at our Nottingham training centre, and it can be completed in as little as three days.
+At Total Skills, we run this course regularly at our Nottingham training centre, and it can be completed in as little as two days.

 If you are not yet qualified as an electrician but want to work towards EV charger installation, start with the Level 2 Diploma and work through the full qualification pathway.
 The EV specialism can be added once you have your core qualifications in place.